mariamnassar19/ML-project/README.md

 **Difficulty Prediction:** The trained model evaluates and classifies the difficulty level of French texts, optimizing learning paths for users at various proficiency levels.

 ## 3.2 Best Model Selection: FlauBERT
-### 3.2.1 Model Choice
+### 3.2.1 Overview
-After evaluating several machine learning models, we have chosen FlauBERT as our top performer for the LogoRank project.
-FlauBERT is specifically designed for the French language, pre-trained on a large corpus of French texts, making it highly effective for understanding the nuances of French text difficulty.

-FlauBERT was chosen based on its superior performance during preliminary tests with our augmented dataset.
-As a model specifically designed for the French language, it proved adept at understanding and processing the nuances and complexities of French grammar and vocabulary better than other models we evaluated.
+In the project, after evaluating multiple machine learning models, we selected FlauBERT as the most effective for classifying the difficulty levels of French texts.
+FlauBERT, which is designed specifically for the French language and pre-trained on a vast corpus of French texts, excelled in preliminary tests with our augmented dataset, demonstrating superior capability in handling the complexities of French grammar and vocabulary.
+We prepared a labeled dataset with French texts corresponding to CEFR difficulty levels from A1 to C2, employing an augmented dataset that enhances text structure variability while preserving difficulty integrity.
+Texts were tokenized using `FlaubertTokenizer` set to a maximum length of 128 tokens to balance contextual richness with computational efficiency.
+We initialized `FlauBERTForSequenceClassification` with six output labels to match the dataset's six difficulty levels, ensuring precise alignment with the expected classifications.
+This setup positions the project to optimize model performance through multiple training phases, making it ideal for researchers and developers in need of high-performing text classification solutions.

-### 3.2.2 Initial Setup
+### 3.2.2 Best model
-We began by preparing our dataset, which included labeled French texts with their corresponding CEFR difficulty levels from A1 to C2.
-We used the augmented dataset which already had sentences with swapped positions to enrich the variability in text structure while maintaining the difficulty level.

-### 3.2.3 Tokenization
-The texts were tokenized using `FlaubertTokenizer`, configuring the inputs to a maximum length of 128 tokens.
-This length was chosen to balance between adequately capturing sentence context and computational efficiency.

-### 3.2.4 Model Initialization
-`FlauBERTForSequenceClassification` was initialized with six output labels corresponding to the six difficulty levels in our dataset.
-This setup ensures that the model predictions are directly aligned with the expected difficulty classifications.

-### 3.2.5 Training Process

 1. Full Dataset Utilization: We trained the model on the entire labeled dataset provided by the competition, without holding out a separate validation set.
 This approach was chosen to maximize the learning potential from the available data.